realiii/fudgeo/README.md

 * update `is_empty` to rely on internal attribute data type
 * improvements to SQL statements to handle names that must be escaped
 * bump `user_version` to reflect adopted version 1.3.1 of OGC GeoPackage
+* add optional views for geometry columns and spatial references

 ### v0.5.2
 * store empty state on the instance during geometry read